mbetbadal/portfolio/README.md

 ### Rewrite steps for clarity and add example for "Creating jobs in a project"<a name="jobs"></a>

+**Highlights:**
-Scheduled and hosted a call with STSM and 2 design focals to learn about the Scheduling jobs UI and address concerns over a complex feature and the correlating lack of clarity in the documentation.
-As a result, I updated the “Creating and managing jobs” topic with clear language, accurate steps, and an additional example to help our users understand a complex feature.
+- Scheduled a call with STSM and 2 design focals to learn about the Scheduling jobs UI and address concerns over a complex feature and the correlating lack of clarity in the documentation
+- Updated the “Creating and managing jobs” topic with clear language, accurate steps, and an additional example to help our users understand a complex feature

 **Before**